Home

 To those who ask, "What happens now?"
 I would say, "That's up to you."
 We can choose to complain privately each time we receive our property tax bill and reluctantly write out a check with the $120 as part and parcel of a much more significant amount of money.
 Or, we can become active participants in trying to affect some level of change in a system that was repeatedly labeled "broken" by opponents.

 A good first start, which requires very little effort, is to participate in dialogue and discussions about what happens next.
 School Board Member Mike McMahon, one of the most responsive and transparent elected officials in Alameda, has asked that Alamedans contribute their thoughts about where we go next as a community.
-On www.alamedans.com, you can find his posted topic, Step One: Putting on the White Hat which invites comments from anyone with a little time and an Internet connection to give input on what you think the school district needs to do moving forward.
+You can find his posted topic, Step One: Putting on the White Hat which invites comments from anyone with a little time and an Internet connection to give input on what you think the school district needs to do moving forward.

 If you are willing to put your mouth where your money is going to go anyway, perhaps you will find that you can effect more change for the better with your thoughts, ideas, opinions and feedback than with $120 a year.